UltraSeP: Sequence-aware Pre-training for Echocardiography Probe Movement Guidance: Experiments

 \subsection{Implementation Details}

-\textbf{Dataset.} The echocardiographic scanning dataset contains 356 demonstrations from routine clinical scans, with a total of 1.31 million image-pose pairs.
-The dataset was collected using a GE machine (\textit{General Electric, USA}) equipped with a M5S probe.
-In the experiment, we divided the dataset into 284 scans (1.03 million sample pairs) for the training set and 72 scans (0.28 million sample pairs) for the validation set.
+\textbf{Dataset.} The echocardiographic scanning dataset contains 476 demonstrations from routine clinical scans, with a total of 1.67 million image-pose pairs.
+The dataset was collected using a GE Vivid E7 machine (\textit{General Electric, USA}) equipped with a M5S probe.
+In the experiments, we divided the dataset into 284 scans (1.03 million sample pairs) for the training set, 72 scans (0.28 million sample pairs) for validation set 1, and 120 scans for validation set 2 (0.36 million sample pairs).
+Validation set 1 includes 38 subjects with an age distribution of 41.1 ± 15.3 years (max: 69, min: 18).
+Among them, 9 subjects have cardiac diseases, including atrial septal defect, ventricular septal defect, degenerative valve changes, and ventricular septal hypertrophy.
+The oldest patient in this subgroup is 69 years old, with a mean age of 47.5 years.
+Validation set 2 consists of 60 subjects with an age distribution of 54.2 ± 10.7 years (max: 75, min: 26).
+The cohort was divided into three age groups: under 50 years, 50 to 60 years, and over 60 years, with each group containing 20 subjects and maintaining a 1:1 male-to-female ratio.
+Unless otherwise specified, experiments were conducted on validation set 1.
 Please note that the validation set comprises individuals not encountered during training, allowing for an assessment of the algorithm's generalization capabilities.
-The whole data collecting process was approved and supervised by The Tsinghua University Medical Ethics Committee.
+The whole data collecting process was approved and supervised by the Tsinghua University Medical Ethics Committee (Approval No.THU-01-2025-1001).
+A signed informed consent form was collected from each participant.

 \textbf{Model architecture.} We use a ViT-Small/16 model as the default vision encoder $V_\theta$ and target encoder $V_{\theta^{'}}^{\mathrm{EMA}}$.
 The action encoder $A_\phi$ is a single-layer MLP that maps the original 6-DOF actions to a 192-dimensional action space.
 To match the dimensionality of visual and action features in the sequence-aware transformer, we add a MLP layer to project the visual features to 192 dimensions.
 The sequence-aware transformer is a custom architecture with 4 transformer layers (hidden size 192, 4 attention heads, and MLP ratio 2).
 All models are implemented in Pytorch framework.